kjhenner/puppet-quest-guide/troubleshooting.md

 ### I can't find the VM password

-The password to log in to the VM is generated randomly and will be displayed on the splash page displayed on the terminal of your virtualization software when you start the VM.
+The Learning VM's password is generated randomly and will be displayed on the splash page displayed on the terminal of your virtualization software when you start the VM.

 If you are already logged in via your virtualization software's terminal, you can use the following command to view the password: `cat /var/local/password`.

-If the password is not displayed on the splash page on startup, it is possible that some error occured during the startup process.
-Restarting the VM should regenerate this page with a valid password.
+Occasionally, the splash page will not be displayed on the web interface console.
+This can generally be resolved by refreshing the page.

 ### Does the Learning VM work on vSphere, ESXi, etc.?

-Possibly, but we don't currently have the resources to test or support the Learning VM on these platforms.
+While the VM should be compatible with these platforms, we don't test or support the VM in this context.

 ### I cannot connect to the PE console

+To connect to the PE console, you must use `https` rather than `http`.

+The console uses a self-signed certificate, which means that most browsers will show a security warning.
+To bypass this warning, you may have to click the *advanced* link displayed on the warning page.

 It may take some time after the VM is started before all the Puppet services are fully started.
+If you attempt to connect to the console before the service is started, you will see a 503 error.
 If you recently started or restarted the VM, or restarted any services in the PE stack, please wait a few minutes before you try to access the PE console.
+See the section on PE services below.

+### One of the PE services hasn't started or has crashed

-Because the Learning VM's puppet services are configured to run in an environment with restricted resources, they are more prone to crashes than a production PE installation.
+Because the Learning VM's puppet services are configured to run in an environment with restricted resources, they may have a longer restart time and may be less stable than is typical of a production installation.

+On restarting the VM, it may take several minutes for the PE services to fully start.
+If you have restarted the VM and immediately try to connect to the PE console or trigger a Puppet agent run, you may encounter errors until these services have had time to fully start.

 You can check the status of puppet services with the following command:

     systemctl --all | grep pe-

-If you notice any stopped puppet-related services (e.g. pe-console-services), double check that you have sufficient memory allocated to the VM and available on your host, then use the following script to restart these services in the correct order:
+If still observe stopped puppet-related services (e.g. pe-console-services) several minutes after the VM has started, double check that you have sufficient memory allocated to the VM and available on your host, then use the following script to restart these services in the correct order:

     /usr/local/bin/restart_classroom_services.rb all -f